Where Should You Position An Air Purifier? 12 Top Tips

 Find out the source of the mold and place your air purifier there.
 That way, it is going to arrest the spores before they can float to other rooms.

-Also, make sure to leave some space between the moldy spot and other air purifier.
-Keep a space of at least 2 feet from the mold source.
+Also, make sure to leave some space between the moldy spot and the other air purifier.
+Keep a distance of at least 2 feet from the mold source.

 Keeping the air purifier close to the window or doorway is wiser because there is a lot of air movement.
 In any case, most of the air moving from one room to another flows through the doorways.